Middle-Aged Women at Higher Risk for Asthma Hospitalization

 Published: September 16, 2013

-A new study suggests that women aged 40 to 60 with asthma are admitted to hospital more than twice as often as males in the same age group.
+A study suggests that women aged 40 to 60 with asthma are admitted to hospital more than twice as often as males in the same age group.

 Drawing on a decade’s worth of data from the National Inpatient Sample databases, researchers from New York’s Downtown Hospital and Weill Cornell Medical College found that for all of the years in the study (2000-2010), the ratio of female-to-male asthma patients in hospital peaked around the fifth and sixth decade of life, with the females outnumbering the males by more than two to one.